tencurse/neocities/src/site-info.md

 this [mobile-friendly site](https://kalechips.net/responsive/index) is made with [11ty](https://www.11ty.dev/docs/getting-started/) using [vs code](https://code.visualstudio.com/) for firefox browsers. see the source code on [github](https://github.com/tencurse/neocities).

 feel free to copy-paste my code, but if you do, please take the time to learn what you are copy-pasting. arm yourself with knowledge! (this should go without saying, but don't actually copy the written content.)

+## what is {% lang "ja" %}「カルマ・{% endlang %}karuma{% lang %}」{% endlang %}?

+{% lang "ja" %}カルマ{% endlang %} (read: karuma) is katakana for the word *karma*. it can mean the religious/philosophical concept of actions and consequences. in the context of this website, it mostly comes from my two favourite characters who share the word in their names: Franziska von Karma from *Phoenix Wright: Ace Attorney* and Karma from *League of Legends*.

+Franziska's name in the original Japanese is {% lang "ja" %}{% furi "狩" "かる" %}{% furi "魔" "ま" %}{% furi "冥" "めい" %}{% endlang %} (read: Mei Karuma).[^1] {% lang "ja" %}{% furi "狩" "かる" %}{% furi "魔" "ま" %}{% endlang %} in this case does not directly translate to the word *karma*, unlike in the localized English version. instead, it means *hunting demon*.[^2] for the sake of consistency, i opted with the katakana version of her name.

+[^1]: though the individual kanji suggests it should be read as "karima". however in the context of the game, it is "karuma"
+[^2]: translated from DeepL

 ## site credits